mweagle/Sparta/README.md

         - Launching it from the new location
         - See the [AWS Forum](https://forums.aws.amazon.com/message.jspa?messageID=583910) for more background
     - Depending on [container reuse](https://aws.amazon.com/blogs/compute/container-reuse-in-lambda/), this initialization penalty (~`700ms`) may prove burdensome.
+    - See the [JAWS](https://github.com/jaws-framework/JAWS) project for a pure NodeJS environment.
+  1. There are [Lambda Limits](http://docs.aws.amazon.com/lambda/latest/dg/limits.html) that may affect your development
   1. `dry-run` execution isn't yet implemented
   1. There's bound to be more.